ranvis/ext-php-cbor-stub/README.md

 This package contains stub definitions for [CBOR codec extension](https://github.com/ranvis/php-ext-cbor/).
 IDE can autocomplete symbols available in the extension by installing it.

-The package also provides interfaces for autoloading.
+The package also provides the extension's interfaces for autoloading.
-Applications implementing those can fallback when the extension is not available.
+Userland applications implementing those will not break when the extension is not available.

+To make this fallback possible, this package itself does not add a dependency to the extension.

 ## Installation